nemesisdb/nemesisdb/docs/docs/tutorials/sessions/what-is-a-session.md

       </ul>
       If a session is shared:<br/>
       <ul>
-        <li>The session name is used in token generation, allowings others to get the token from session name</li>
+        <li>The session name is used in token generation, allowing others to get the token from session name</li>
       </ul>

     </div>